AQT Cirq Tutorial

 m=1010010001010001111001001111000110010000111000011011110110101010010101001101111100011001000000100010, 1010010001010001111001001111000110010000111000011011110110101010010101001101111100011001000000100010

 The AQT simulators are capable of running ideal simulations (without a noise model) and real simulations (with a noise model) of a quantum circuit.
 Using a simulator with noise model allows you to estimate the performance of running a circuit on the real hardware.
-Switching between the two simulation types is done by using the respective BACKEND_URL in above example.
+Switching between the two simulation types is done by setting the simulate_ideal flag, as in the example below.

 For running a simulation without noise model use